bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

 .. note::

-   Since Bareos :sinceVersion:`21: listen on both ipv4 and ipv6 per default`, this is not required anymore as all daemons will per default listen on all interfaces both on ipv4 and ipv6.
+   Since Bareos :sinceVersion:`21: listen on both ipv4 and ipv6 per default` on two distinct sockets, this is not required anymore.
+This notation will be required if you want to restrict the addresses to listen on.

 ..